 Use a Signup Form to Collect SMS Consent from Existing Subscribers

 If you have an existing base of email subscribers, you can target a form to display to these contacts when they browse your site.
 By only asking for their phone number, you can cut down on the number of questions you ask on the form.

 First, clone or create a new signup form with a phone number input field.
 Target this form to only show to people who are already on your email list in the Behaviors tab.
 Under the targeting options, select Target visitors in a list or segment and then check Show to visitors in certain lists and segments.
-Here, specify that someone is on your master list already.
+Here, specify that someone is on your main list already.